stormpath/stormpath-framework-spec/user-context.md

 ### Endpoint Response

-This endpoint should always respond with `Content-Type: application/json`, and the body should be the JSON representation of the currently authenticated user:
+This endpoint should always respond with `Content-Type: application/json`, and the body should be the JSON representation of the currently authenticated user.
+By default it should not expand any of the account's linked resources.
+However the developer can opt-in to expansion through configuration (see next section).

 ```json
 {